Creating a certificate Issuing Template¶

 Issuing Templates combine the selection of a CA account with rules that enforce certificate policy, all in a single location.
 Issuing templates can be edited (individually or in bulk), copied, or deleted.

-You must be an Admin or Application Admin to do this.
+You must be a Admin or PKI Administrator to do this.

 To create an issuing template¶